Chartability/POUR-CAF/workbook.md

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/location.html](https://www.w3.org/WAI/WCAG21/Understanding/location.html)

-<details><summary><i>Notes (select to expand)</i></summary><p>Breadcrumbs, history, and the ability to save and load all participate in systems that are robust, forgiveable, error-tolerant, and kind to the user.
+<details><summary><i>Notes (select to expand)</i></summary><p>Breadcrumbs, history, and the ability to save and load all participate in systems that are robust, forgivable, error-tolerant, and kind to the user.
 Coincidentally, they are also all more accessible for cognitive reasons, especially when these features are communicated.</p></details>

 <br>